moirai2/moirai2/README.md

 example input.txt
 ```

-If additional triple is added, for example, "example->inputfile->input2.txt", a content of "inputfile.txt" will look like this:
+If additional SPO is added, for example, "example->inputfile->input2.txt", a content of "inputfile.txt" will look like this:

 ```mermaid
   flowchart LR